KOTORCommunityPatches/K1_Community_Patch/README.md

 * The injured Wookiee in the Kashyyyk Lower Shadowlands had some inconsistencies with the scripts related to healing him [ISSUE #486](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/486)
 * The interrogation of the prisoner in the Manaan Republic Embassy had various facing issues, problems with the force cage visibility in certain camera angles, and a line that skipped [ISSUE #137](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/137)
 * The introductory cutscene for the Tomb of Naga Sadow on Korriban had a long delay at the start and facing issues between Uthar and Yuthura (With input from ebmar) [ISSUE #167](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/167)
+* The Jagi that appeared in the Tatooine Dune Sea was a stunt double that didn't update the quest correctly [ISSUE #518](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/518)
 * The janitor in the Taris Upper City South apartments spoke a line of dialogue off-screen [ISSUE #79](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/79)
 * The Jorak Uln encounter in the Korriban Tomb of Tulak Hord had various cosmetic issues and occasionally missing companions [ISSUE #165](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/165)
 * The lamps in the Unknown World Temple interior could appear black in certain spots due to no inherent lightmapping and had some geometry holes [ISSUE #375](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/375)